-Check your child’s immunization records
+Check your child’s immunization records online

-Parents and legal guardians can view the immunization information the district has on file for their child(ren) by clicking on the “Health” tab in their family’s SchoolView account.
+Parents and legal guardians can view immunization information the district has on file for their child(ren) by clicking on the “Health” tab in their family’s SchoolView account.
 If a child is not in compliance with the requirement, it will be displayed in red next to the name of the immunization.
 Families that do not have a SchoolView account should contact their child’s school to get information needed to establish an account.

 - You are uninsured;

 - You are enrolled in a Minnesota Healthcare Program (MHCP): Minnesota Medical Assistance (MA), Minnesota Care (MnCare) or Prepaid Medical Assistance Program (PMAP);

 - You are American Indian or Alaskan Native, or

 - You have health insurance that does not cover the cost of the vaccine.